-- 15. The pronounced shift of Rumania's trade towards the West has resulted in 1967 in an even balance between trade with Communist and non-Communist states.
+- 15. The pronounced shift of Rumania's trade towards the West should result this year in an almost even balance between trade with Communist and non-Communist states.
 No other East European Communist country has gone so far in pushing trade with the West. - 16.
-In the years 1960-1966, Rumanian trade increased at an average annual rate of 13% compared with only 4% in the years 1956-1959.
+In the years 1960-66, Rumanian trade increased at an average annual rate of 13% compared with only 4% in the years 1956-59.
 During this period, trade with Communist countries increased by a total of only 75% whereas trade with the non-Communist countries rose by 369%.
-As a result, the share of non-Communist countries' trade increased from 20.2% in 1959 to 40.4% in 1966.
-Although the Soviet share fell from 47% in 1959 to 34% in 1966, the Soviet Union remains Rumania's principal trading partner.
+As a result of the share of non-Communist countries' trade increased from 20.2% in 1959 to 40.4% in 1966.
+Although the Soviet share fell from 47% in 1959 to 31% in 1966, the Soviet Union remains Rumania's principal trading partner.
 Trade with the other COMECON countries declined from 25.1% of the total in 1959 to 20.6% in 1966; Czechoslovakia and the Zone are Rumania's most important trading partners. - 17.
 The commodity composition of foreign trade shows that fuels, raw materials and semi-finished products still represent the most important category of exports although their share fell from 68% in 1959 to 48% in 1966.
 Among the fastest growing exports have been chemicals which, in 1966, were nearly six times the 1959 level.
 Foodstuffs comprised 24% of total exports in 1966 and machinery (mainly in trade with COMECON countries) some 19%.
 Imports of machinery and equipment accounted for 41% of total imports for 1966, of which most came from the West(1).
-The share of the West in total Rumanian imports increased from some 20% in 1959 to almost 43% in 1966. - 18.
-During the 1958-1966 period, Rumania incurred a cumulative trade deficit of some 450 million dollars(2).
-This deficit increased considerably during 1967.
+The share of the West in total Rumanian imports increased from some 20% in 1959 to almost 43% in 1966. - During the 1958-66 period, Rumania incurred a 18. cumulative trade deficit of some 450 million dollars(2). deficit increased considerably during 1967.
 To cover it Rumania has received, over the past years, quite substantial credits from both Communist and Western countries.
-Between 1965 and mid-1967 new export credits extended by NATO countries alone amounted to \$549.7 million, a large part of which has not yet been used.
+Between 1965 and mid 1967 new export credits extended by NATO countries alone amounted to \$549.7 million, a large part of which has not yet been used.
 Outstanding indebtedness on private guaranteed credits from NATO countries drawn since 1959 totalled about \$220 million at the end of 1966.
-In addition to these government guaranteed credits some NATO countries had extended private non-guaranteed credits to Rumania.
-About \$50 million of these credits were drawn at the end of 1966 so that total Rumanian indebtedness to NATO countries amounted to an estimated \$270 million at that date.
+In addition to these government guaranteed credits some NATO countries had extended private non-guaranteed credits for Rumania.
+About \$350 million of these credits were drawn at the end of 1966 so that total Rumanian indebtedness to NATO countries amounted to an estimated \$270 million at that date.
 Credits extended by industrialised non-NATO countries were comparatively small.
 Outstanding indebtedness was an estimated \$50 million at the end of 1966.
-The expansion of trade with Western countries has been significantly facilitated by these credits, which have also helped Rumania to acquire modern technology.
-However, they have reached such a level that the Rumanians themselves seem to have begun to doubt the wisdom of resorting to them to the same extent as in recent years.